Cuban migration to Miami: Later exiles and migrants (1974–present)

-By 1980 many Cubans arrived in the United States due to the Mariel boatlift.
+In 1980 many Cubans arrived in the United States due to the Mariel boatlift.
 But other Cubans already in the United States began to enter south Florida.
 Miami posted an in-migration of 35,776 Cubans from elsewhere in the United States between 1985 and 1990 and an emigration of 21,231, mostly to elsewhere in Florida.
 Flows to and from Miami account for 52 percent of all interregional migration in the Cuban settlement system".
 As of 2024, 60% of Miami- Dade County is estimated to be of Cuban origin.

 Cubans continued to come to the United States and specifically Miami-Dade County, especially during the 1994 Cuban rafter crisis and beyond.
-As Cubans continued to immigrate and become more settled in American society, many Cuban owned businesses began to prosper in the Miami area.
+As Cubans continued to immigrate and become more settled in American society, many Cuban-owned businesses began to prosper in the Miami area.
+Early arrivals drew on professional and entrepreneurial skills brought from Cuba, and informal lending networks, including character loans such as those issued by Cuban banker Luis Botifoll at the Republican Bank, which allowed many to start small businesses despite arriving with little capital.
+By the 1980s, Cuban Americans owned thousands of businesses in Miami-Dade County, spanning manufacturing, retail, construction, and finance.

-The population of Cuban Americans has experienced a surge in growth once again with the arrival of the 2021–23 Cuban migration wave to the United States, where Cubans were intercepted at the Southern border over 300 thousand times.
+The population of Cuban Americans has experienced a surge in growth once again with the arrival of the 2021–23 Cuban migration wave to the United States.
+In fiscal year 2021, 39,303 Cuban migrants and asylum seekers were encountered at the US border.
+In Fiscal year 2022, this increased by 471% over 2021 to 224,607.
+In In fiscal year 2023, 208,308 Cuban refugees were encountered seeking asylum.